ashleypeak/pybliss/README.md

 1. In `pyproject.toml`, add the entry `"cython"` to `requires`.
 2. In `setup.py`, change `USE_CYTHON = False` to `USE_CYTHON = True`.

+After that, you can follow one of the sets of build instructions above.

 ## Testing

 In order to run the tests, Python will need to be able to find the PyBliss package, so you'll need to install it first.